soccer goalkeepers guide to communication and mental toughness

 Coaching very young goalkeepers

-Four and five-year-olds can practise the basics of goalkeeping by playing throwing,
+Four and five-year-olds can practise the basics of goalkeeping by playing throwing, catching and kicking games.

 Simple games like Sit Down are ideal:

 There's no winner, just play for a few minutes and congratulate everyone.

 For more soccer coaching tips and products visit Soccer Coaching Club.